MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 :::image type="content" source="images/tutorial/event-count-duration.png" alt-text="Screenshot of timechart results for event count by duration.":::

-Or, you can use `| render columnchart`:
+Or, use `| render columnchart`:

 :::image type="content" source="images/tutorial/column-event-count-duration.png" alt-text="Screenshot of a column chart for event count timechart by duration.":::

-## Percentiles
+### Percentiles

-What ranges of durations do we find in different percentages of storms?
+Let's check what ranges of durations we find in different percentages of storms.

 To get this information, use the preceding query from [Plot a distribution](#plot-a-distribution), but replace `render` with: